Matijasa/bio-reactor/doc/src/pages/index.md

 ### Mixer
 For the axel shaft we used a 1mm * 1mm metal rod to which we attached the rotor heads.
 The rod is mounted on the lid.
 It passes through a bearing which allows for free rotational movement.
 ### Air supply
 We decided to buy a aquarium air pump to fulfil the need for oxygen.
+We also acquired a unused air filter from a biotehnological company.
+The air supply will be controled by an esp32 wroom board.
+We will also have a
 ### Main housing for electronics
 Under construction
 ### Electronics and sensors
 Under construction
-###